Ogoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword
 Task 17.
 This is a script that displays all the lines in the file "/etc/passwd" that do not contain the pattern "bin".

+19-AZ
+Task 19.
+This is a script that replaces all characters "A" and "c" from the given input, to "Z" and "e" respectively.

 20-hiago
 Task 20.
 This is a script that removes all letters "c" and "C" from the given input.